-IX.
-Making Material Available
+Making Material Available:

 You may choose to provide copies of your writing to your classmates in paper form, or you may choose to make copies available in virtual form.
-We will discuss students' access to technology in your first meeting.
 Because of the issue of deadlines and because of the requirements of evaluation, you must submit TWO HARD copies of ALL your work to Professor van Herk.
 Missing work can lead to failure.